Alina-Pishak/project-PowerTeam-back/readme.md

 # Power Pulse backend

 Welcome to the Power Pulse backend!
-This project was made for the [Power Pulse](https://arch819.github.io/project-PowerTeam-front/welcome) app, using simple technologies and modern methods.
+This project was made for the [Power Pulse](https://arch819.github.io/project-PowerTeam-front/welcome) app, using node.js and express framework.

 ## Table of Contents